choudharytarun201/Currency-Converter/README.md

 # Currency-Converter
-I developed the currency converter using HTML , CSS,  JAVASCRIPT in web develpoment,
+I developed the currency converter using HTML , CSS,  JAVASCRIPT in web develpoment.